EMPRESS. XI. SDSS and JWST Search for Local and z~4-5 Extremely Metal-Poor Galaxies (EMPGs): Clustering and Chemical Properties of Local EMPGs: Extending the Technique to the High- EMPG Search

 \subsection{Line Ratio Estimation}

 We estimate \Hb$+$\OIII\ and \Ha\ line fluxes of the candidates with F277W and F356W, respectively, with the continuum estimated with F444W, in the same manner as \citetalias{Isobe2021}.
 The candidates show large color excesses in the F356W band of F356W $-$ F444W $\sim-1$, which are mainly caused by strong \Ha\ lines.
 We regard the observed F444W-band flux density $f_\mathrm{F444W}$ as tracers of the stellar continuum with a negligible effect of strong emission lines.
-We also assume that the flux densities per unit frequency of stellar continuum is constant.
-We then calculate the \Ha\ flux $f_\mathrm{H\alpha}$ as follows:
+We also assume that the flux densities per unit frequency of stellar continuum is constant { over the wavelength range of \Hb, \OIII, and \Ha.} We then calculate the \Ha\ flux $f_\mathrm{H\alpha}$ as follows:

 where $f_\mathrm{F356W}$, $\lambda_\mathrm{F356W}$, and $\Delta\lambda_\mathrm{F356W}$ represent the observed F356W-band flux density, the central wavelength of the F356W-band filter, and the width of the F356W-band filter, respectively.
 Errors of the $f_\mathrm{H\alpha}$ is calculated from photometric errors.
 We estimate the sum of \Hb$+$\OIII\ fluxes and their errors in the same manner as the one of the \Ha\ fluxes.
 Figure \ref{fig:jwst_ratio} presents (\Hb$+$\OIII)/\Ha\ ratios as a function of stellar mass derived by the mass-luminosity relation used in Section \ref{sec:MZR}.